hartwigmedical/hmftools/bachelor/README.md

 - Ref, Alt,Chromosome & Position

 ### Filter
 A filter field is populated.
 Permitted values are:
 * PASS
 * GERMLINE_FILTERED - Variant was soft filtered in input germline vcf file
-* ARTEFACT - <????>
+* ARTEFACT - Phred Score < 150 and adjusted VAF < 0

 ### Reported
 This is a summary boolean flag which implements the HMF logic for reportable germline variants.
 A variant will be marked as reported if the filter = PASS and either one or both of the following criteria are met:
 * Pathogenicity in ('WHITE_LIST','CLINVAR_PATHOGENIC','CLINVAR_LIKELY_PATHOGENIC')
 * Pathogenicity = 'UNANNOTATED' and effect is configured as a known snpeffect